leonsilas/DigitalDivide/README.md

 4. Follow the instructions on the new terminal window that appears and navigate to the opened port in your web browser.
     - i.e. 127.0.0.1:8050 in Google Chrome

+### Requirement Notes

+As of the current version of this software, you must be using Windows, Linux, or a Windows VM within Mac to run this cross platform.